Proven-SA---Original

 For foreign investors looking to enter the Saudi Arabia market, there are many misconceptions associated with starting a business in Saudi Arabia.
 Common ones include that the country is tax-free or that there aren’t opportunities available for foreign investment or that it’s a complicated process to set up a company.

 However, with King Salman’s Vision 2030 and the National Transformation Program (NTP), there are an increasing number of opportunities available for those in the private sector.
-And whilst it can be complicated to set up your entity in the Kingdom, choosing the right partner from the offset, it will make the process smoother.
+And whilst it can be complicated to set up your entity in the Kingdom, choosing the right partner from the offset will make the process smoother.
+If you need assistance with immigration and visa processes, check out our Visa and Immigration page.

 Below are common misconceptions and the reality of the Saudi market.